karolgornicki/Articles/texts/project_euler_problem_11.md

     getVerticalProducts =
         getHorizontalProducts . transpose

-All what is left id to calculate diagonal products, and in the end find the largest one.
+All what is left is to calculate diagonal products, and in the end find the largest one.

-In order to easily visualize the problem let's assume we have a 10x10 matrix where each row has numbers from 1 to 10.
+In order to easily visualize the problem let's assume we have a 10x10 matrix where each row is a list with numbers from 1 to 10.

     [
         [1,2,3,4,5,6,7,8,9,10],